silogen/kaiwo/docs/docs/aim/concepts/runtime-config.md

 This allows workloads without special requirements to proceed even when no default config exists.

-### Authentication Expectations

-Discovery jobs and cluster-scoped operations run in the operator namespace and use the ServiceAccount/imagePullSecrets from the resolved runtime config.

-For **cluster images** and **cluster templates**:
-- Resolution happens in the operator namespace
-- The `default` runtime config must exist in the operator namespace
-- Secrets must exist in the operator namespace

-For **namespace images** and **namespace templates**:
-- Resolution happens in the resource's namespace
-- Secrets must exist in that namespace

 ## Operator Namespace

 The AIM controllers determine the operator namespace from the `AIM_OPERATOR_NAMESPACE` environment variable (default: `kaiwo-system`).